124th Infantry Regiment Medical Detachment

 Springfield, Ill.

-I found this photograph at the home of Mr. Raymond L. (Ray) Roach in Starkville, Mississippi on Friday, 7 October 2005.
-I flew to Starkville on 6 October to attend the annual reunion of the 124th Infantry Regiment Medics.
-Ray Roach, one of Tom Deas' medics, met me at the Golden Triangle Regional Airport (GTR) and drove me to the Holiday Inn Express in Starkville.
-On the morning of 7 October, before the other folks arrived, Ray drove me to his home in Starkville to demonstrate his hammer dulcimer.
-While there, he showed me his Ham Shack in the back yard.
-(Ham Shack=Radio Room of an Amateur Radio operator).
-I looked up and admired his tower and beam antenna.
-It looked like the tower and yagi antenna that my older brother and I helped our father erect in 1964.
-We entered the ham shack, and Ray switched on a transceiver and tuned through one of the Amateur bands.
+I found this photograph at the home of Mr. Raymond L. 'Ray' Roach in Starkville, Mississippi on Friday, October 7, 2005.
+I flew to Starkville on October 6 to attend the annual reunion of the 124th Infantry Regiment Medics.
+Ray Roach, one of Tom Deas' medics, met me at the Golden Triangle Regional Airport and drove me to the Holiday Inn Express in Starkville.
+On the morning of October 7, before the other folks arrived, Ray drove me to his home in Starkville to demonstrate his hammer dulcimer.
+While there, he showed me his amateur radio ham shack in the back yard.
+I looked up and admired his tower and beam antenna, similar to one my father had in the 1960s.
+We entered, and Ray switched on a transceiver and tuned through one of the Amateur bands.
 It was quiet.
-Then he showed me around the ham shack.
+Then he showed me around.
 He pointed to a framed photo that was hanging on the back wall (the photo above).
-He said that it was taken at Camp Stoneman, California (near San Francisco) in December 1945, after the 124th Infantry Regiment had returned to the States.
+He said that it was taken at Camp Stoneman, California, near San Francisco, in December 1945 after the 124th Infantry Regiment had returned to the States.
 Soon after this photo was taken, the men split up and traveled by troop train to bases near their homes.
 Many of them traveled to Camp Shelby in Hattiesburg, Mississippi.
-Ray told me that he traveled in a 1918 coach that had no sleeping berths.
+Ray said that he traveled in a 1918 coach that had no sleeping berths.

 (Photo courtesy of Raymond L. Roach)